pandoracore/typhon-spec/README.md

 *TL;DR: Lightning has some limitations, existing sidechain 2-way peg technologies requires soft or hardforks, and currently can operate only in trusted mode as federation.
 We need more scalable 2-nd layer technologies without these limitations.*

 The idea for the protocol originated from my research on the lack of deterministic finality in PoW consensus which makes very hard to design trustless sidechains without decreasing the security of the main chain with a new soft- or hard-forks.
-At the same timetThe absence of the finality in PoW consensus is an important trade-off decision allowing to run the main chain in censorship-resistant manner, so we can't do anything with it.
+At the same time the absence of a finality property in PoW consensus is an important trade-off decision allowing to run the main chain in censorship-resistant manner, so we can't do anything with it.

 So why do we need sidechains at all if we have the Lightning network?
 A lot of reasons; one of them is that there is a class of potential bitcoin applications that require global state (which Lightning technology obviously does not have) – like [proof of computing work protocol](https://www.slideshare.net/pandoraboxchain/proof-of-computing-work-protocol-by-pandora-boxchain) for scaling high-load computing in censorship-resistant way previously designed by my team.
 Such solutions can’t be put onto the main PoW chain because of its scalability problems.
 But what if, instead of 2-way peg sidechains (which with the current bitcoin protocol version can be only federated, i.e. not censorship-resistant), we use the same technology to take bitcoins off the main chain like in the Lightning network, but instead of bringing them into the "payment channel" we will leave them locked ("locked stake") with some CLTV/HTLC-kind of a contract?
 You can think of it as a "Lightning sidechain" – or, simply, typhoon (something much larger than just a lightning).
 Yes, the lightning itself does not need a "chain" (since it does not need a global state), but as I told earlier, many other apps on top of bitcoin will need such thing.